nosrac77/Data-Structures-Fun/README.md

 **Node Attributes** - The Nodes in a Doubly Linked List tend to have the following attributes:

 - **Next_node** - A pointer to the next node in the Doubly Linked List, this attribute is what makes "linking" the list possible.

+- **Prev_node** - A pointer to the previous node in the Doubly Linked List, this attribute is what makes "linking" the list possible.
 Without these pointers, creating the Doubly Linked List is not possible.
-Assigning / re-assigning these pointers in the appropriate way is crucial to preserve the integrity of the list.
+Assigning / re-assigning these pointers, along with the next_node pointers, in the appropriate way is crucial to preserve the integrity of the list.

-- **Data** - This attributes is the means by which a Node holds data.
+- **Data** - This attribute allows a Node in the list to hold data.
 Although not entirely necessary to form a proper Doubly Linked List, without this attribute the list would simply become several empty Nodes linked together by pointers.

 **References:**
 - 1 - [Wikipedia](https://en.wikipedia.org/wiki/Abstract_data_type)